archmangler/t-agent/README.md

 **Note: This course is a short as possible to bootstrap the learner as quickly as possible.
 It's only meant to provide a working starting point which you must then flesh out with solid theoretical foundation and moving on to more complex applications of agentic a.i.**

+*Recommendation: If you're not comfortable with Python coding, or coding in general, I recommend you download the Cursor A.I coding IDE from cursor.com and follow the code through the editor.
+It provides excellent learning support for understanding and even enhacing the code snippets in this course*

 ---

 ## Part 1: Understanding the Architecture